 Once you begin to create an identity that is separate from your drinking and mistakes, you’ll be able to start forgiving yourself in meaningful ways.

-It’s easy to get wrapped up in guilt and shame about the past when we have nothing else in our lives.
+It’s easy to get wrapped up in depression, guilt, and shame about the past when we have nothing else in our lives.
 So fill your life with better stuff.